kkedji/Moovies-Store-business/README.md

 Contribution
 Contributions to this project are welcome.
 If you have any improvements, suggestions, or additional insights, please submit a pull request.
+You can find an article i wrote about this projetc on Medium at this link : https://medium.com/@skksean28/exploring-movies-rental-business-unveiling-insights-with-sql-and-data-analysis-856486864c88